marcomq/tauri-plugin-deno/README.md

 - add `import { callFunction } from 'tauri-plugin-deno-api'`
 - add `window.document.body.innerText = await callFunction("greetJs", ["hello world"])` to get the output of the backend javascript function `greetJs` with parameter `hello world`

-Input and output parameters are not limited to strings, you can also use numbers or arrays.
-More complex types might be added in future.
+Input and output parameters are not limited to strings, you can also use numbers, arrays and even json.

 ### Call frontend from Deno